gsaukov/cln-task-manager/README.md

 ### Task 1.
 Was to analyse or reverse engineer existing application with multiple malfunctions, poor architecture, lack of tests and necessary resources.
-Key take away from here was applications bussiness logic, API, and some naming ideas.
+Key take away from here was application's bussiness logic, API, and some naming ideas.
 Bussiness logic was recognised as follows:
 Application allows users CRUD operations over projectGenerationTasks.
 Another feature is to let users execute these tasks, that would generate a new file from source file taken from the classpath resource.
 Newly generated file should be returned to the user and persisted in the local tempfolder.
 Path to newly generated file must be populated in task's field `storageLocation`.
 Finally, application was brought to maintainable, homogenous, working state, keeping in mind existing bussiness logic and API limitations.
-Worse to mention that projectGenerationTasks lacks database(optimistic locking) or aplication based concurency(locks, CAS) management, alowwing user overwrite results during uncontrolled parallel executions.
+Worse to mention that projectGenerationTasks lacks database(optimistic locking) or application based concurrency(locks, CAS) management, allowing user overwrite results during uncontrolled parallel executions.

 ### Task 2.
-Was implemented inline with given business requirmenets.
-CounterTask and has following features:
+Was implemented inline with given business requirements to instrument CounterTask.
+New task has following features:
-* Task Cannot be Reexecuted after stop or delete.
+* Task Cannot be Reexecuted after it has been stopped, deleted, or finished.
-* Task executionState **is Singleton**. (i.e. only one execution can occure at a time in application, you cannot invoke multiple parallel executions of the same counter).
+* Task executionState **is Singleton**. (i.e. only one execution can occur at a time in application, you cannot invoke multiple parallel executions of the same counter).
 * Singleton counter can be incremented **by single thread only**.
 * Task state is exposed via SSE and Synchronized with DB.
 * **In Memory** Task execution concurrency management is non blocking and achived via Concurent Map and AtomicReference CAS operations.
 * **In Database** state synchronization management is achieved via Optimistic Locking.
-(There is at least one scenario of optimistic locking known<sup>*</sup>)
+(There is at least one scenario of optimistic locking known<sup>**</sup>)

 ### Task 3.
 The most straight forward task. `createdDaysAgo` tasks are deleted via scheduled cron job.

-## Back end components:
+## Back end anatomy:
 * Gradle - Automates build.
 * Java 11 - Core programming language.
 * Spring Boot - Backend core.